 Winter screening data provide teachers with an important snapshot of all students’ performance.
 Having universal data halfway through the year gives teams the opportunity to learn how well the overall system of supports is working and what should be changed in order to improve outcomes for all students by the end of the school year.
 In addition to reviewing the percentages of students at different risk levels, educators can also analyze how much growth students have made and the need to intensify intervention for some students.

 As a note, winter screening processes were skipped by many districts prior to the pandemic.
-Winter screening is strongly encouraged for all students in winter 2020 (and likely the next few years).
+Winter screening is strongly encouraged for all students this year (and likely the next few years).
 It will be an important mid-year check to see if students are growing, if gaps are closing, and if adjustments to instruction, intervention, and intensification are needed.

 Measuring Student Growth

 Growth data indicate how much change students have made from fall to winter.
 Growth is important because the amount of growth over time will determine if a student stays at the same level or moves ahead.
 Schools aim to provide all students with at least one year’s growth during each academic year.
 For students whose scores indicate that they need to catch up to grade-level goals, more growth is needed, which is sometimes known as catch-up growth.
 Many assessment systems are accompanied by a growth report so that teams can examine how much learning growth all students have experienced.
 Having data about student growth in the middle of the school year allows educators to adjust instruction for students needing faster growth.

 After reviewing winter screening data, school teams will be able to update interventions in relation to students’ needs.
 At the end of the day, it is interventions (e.g., instruction) that change student learning outcomes.
 Educators can analyze universal screening data to answer questions such as:

 1. Who continues to need intervention and for what skill area?